Barcelona Metro Walks

 7 routes by metro to discover Barcelona

-By combining travel on the metro, walks and the occasional bus journey, you'll be able to discover the city on seven recommended routes from an insider's point of view, as well as its history, neighbourhoods, urban development, as if you were one of the locals, at your own pace.
+We invite you to explore seven routes combining travel on the metro, on foot and other means of public transport, so you can discover the city from an insider's point of view, as well as its history, neighbourhoods, urban development…at your own pace!

 - A guide which features seven routes grouped into areas which are easily accessible with the Barcelona's metro network.